ABOUT US

 I practice a variety of therapeutic modalities, but my foundation is in Cognitive Behavioral Therapy.

 I will help you with distinct techniques and skills to overcome a challenge.
 We can do that if you need to talk through a situation to make sense of it and glean an outside perspective.
+If you are still determining what would be helpful, I can be directive and assist you.
+I strive to make therapy as beneficial for you as possible.
+If this sounds like a good fit, please call me, and let's chat further.

 Qualifications